Risk Assessments 2020-21

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-In the autumn term we completed a questionnaire with families to decipher what access children would have if we were to close a cohort/bubble.
+We completed a questionnaire with families to decipher what access children would have if we were to close a class/the school.
 From this, we know which families we will initially target to offer support for devices.

 The school has several devices which can be loaned and has also acquired data sim cards to support with access to the internet.
 The teachers monitor the learning each day and will follow up if they find engagement lower than expected to check on access.